 - The tick larva becomes a nymph.
 The nymph attaches itself to another host animal and takes another blood meal.

 - The nymph becomes an adult tick.
 An adult female tick takes a blood meal from a third animal host.
 It then becomes engorged and falls off the host.
 A female tick can lay about 3,000 eggs in a protected area on the ground.

-Summer brings plenty of insect pests– not just ticks and fleas.
+We’ve covered the basics of how to get ride of tick.
+But summer brings plenty of insect pests– not just ticks and fleas.
 For tips on natural ways to kill mosquitoes, aphids, spider mites and other insect pests, read Natural Insect Control Uses Mother Nature.